QED-92/cyber-security/modules/incident-handling/incident-handling.md

 Restored systems are subject to heavy monitoring, since attackers tend to be persistent.

-Suspicous events to monitor for include:
+Suspicious events to monitor for include:

 - Unusual logins
 - Unusual processes